insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/bind.rst

 .. _bind:

+.. currentmodule:: oracledb

 ********************
 Using Bind Variables
 ********************

 SQL and PL/SQL statements that pass data to and from Oracle Database should use placeholders in SQL and PL/SQL statements that mark where data is supplied or returned.
 A bind variable placeholder is a colon-prefixed identifier or numeral.
 For example, ``:dept_id`` and ``:dept_name`` are the two bind variable placeholders in this SQL statement: